 Effectiveness in Preventing Pregnancy

-- Of 100 women who use this method each year, about 1 would get pregnant
+- Of 100 women who use this method each year, about 6 may get pregnant.

-- The risk is smallest in women who use the shot correctly (getting it on time)
+- The risk is lower in women who get the shot on time.

 - Yes, only a health care provider can give a woman the birth control shot